Justin Turner Preview, Player Props: Red Sox vs. Yankees

-The Boston Red Sox and Justin Turner (.359 slugging percentage over his past 10 games, including one homer), battle starting pitcher Clarke Schmidt and the New York Yankees at Fenway Park, Monday at 7:10 PM ET.
+Justin Turner, with a slugging percentage of .359 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the New York Yankees, with Randy Vasquez on the mound, September 12 at 1:35 PM ET.

-He had two hits (going 2-for-5) in his last appearance against the Orioles.
+He racked up two hits (going 2-for-5) in his last appearance against the Orioles.

 Justin Turner Game Info & Props vs. the Yankees